Vegas trades Fleury to Chicago as goalie carousel spins

 Fleury went 26-10-0 with a 1.98 goals-against average and .928 save percentage last season and was voted the Vezina winner by GMs.
 He started 16 of the Golden Knights’ 19 playoff games over Lehner, who finished the postseason as the starter after a gaffe by Fleury late in Game 3 of the semifinals against Montreal altered the series and led coach Peter DeBoer to switch back and forth.

+The 35-year-old Seabrook in March announced he is ending his 15-year career – but not retiring – because of a hip injury that led to him missing all of last season.

+The Lightning freed up the three years left of Johnson’s salary – a $5 million annual salary-cap hit – and will be allowed to exceed the cap by $6.875 million each year with Seabrook on LTIR.

-The Fleury trade was one of several moves around the league, including the Washington Capitals getting captain Alex Ovechkin under contract for five more years, the St. Louis Blues agreeing to terms with winger Pavel Buchnevich and three players going on buyout waivers.
+There were several other moves around the league, including the Washington Capitals getting captain Alex Ovechkin under contract for five more years, the St. Louis Blues agreeing to terms with winger Pavel Buchnevich and three players going on buyout waivers.

 Ovechkin signed for $47.5 million, giving him five seasons to chase down Wayne Gretzky’s career goals record.
 There was no real doubt about Ovechkin returning – just the question of how much and for how long.